ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 --------------------
 For general questions about development practices, you should create discussions rather than issues.
 The repository for each PyAnsys library has its own ``Discussions`` page.
-For example, to ask a question about an PyMAPDL development practice, you would create a discussion on this library's `Discussions <https://github.com/pyansys/pymapdl/discussions>`_ page.
+For example, to ask a question about a PyMAPDL development practice, you would create a discussion on this library's `Discussions <https://github.com/pyansys/pymapdl/discussions>`_ page.
 It is possible for discussions to lead to the creation of issues.